czzarr/czzarr.github.com/source/_posts/2013-02-19-final-post.markdown

 ## We are still alive!
-You may have noticed, but we have been pretty silent lately, our last blogpost dates back to November 14th and announced our Chrome extension.
+You may have noticed, we have been pretty silent lately.
+Our last blogpost dates back to November 14th when we announced the first release of our Chrome extension.
 As you can imagine, we were pretty busy working on [tldr.io](http://tldr.io) and didn't have enough time to maintain this blog.
-Lots of crazy stuff happened: we won [Seedcamp](http://seedcamp.com), we built a lot of new features including a brand new Chrome extension with which you can contribute and our community is growing faster than ever.
+Lots of crazy stuff happened: we won
+[Seedcamp Paris](http://www.seedcamp.com/2012/12/a-worthy-finish-to-2012-seedcamp-paris.html), we built a lot of new features including a brand new Chrome extension with which you can read or contribute the summary of any web page and our community is growing faster than ever.

 <br><img src="http://i.imgur.com/Uq82yyl.jpg" alt="Haven't seen you in a while"><br><br>